 Community Supervision Overview | Florida Department of Corrections — Learn more about the types of community supervision and programs of the Florida Department of Corrections.
 You can find statistics relating to community supervision admissions broken down by year, race, gender, age, county, and type of offense.
 You can also view the number of PTI admissions for fiscal year 2005-06.

 Were you recently arrested in Central Florida for an alleged misdemeanor or third-degree felony offense?
-You will want to contact Ashley M. Aulls, P.A. for help determining whether you may be eligible for participation in a PTI program.
+You will want to contact The Law Office of Ashley Aulls, P.A. for help determining whether you may be eligible for participation in a PTI program.

 Brooksville criminal defense attorney Ashley Aulls represents individuals all over the greater Hernando County area, including Weeki Wachee, Wildwood, Brooksville, Inverness, New Port Richey, Spring Hill, and many other nearby areas.
-He can provide a complete evaluation of your case as soon as you call (352) 593-4115 or fill out an online contact form to receive a free initial consultation.
+He can provide a complete evaluation of your case as soon as you call (352) 593-4115 or fill out an online contact form to set up a consultation.